aleleio/teambuilding-games/games/alphabet-search.md

 # Alphabet Search

 ## Description
-Divide the delegates into small groups.\n\nAsk the group for objects that they have on them or with them.
+Divide the delegates into small groups.

+Ask the group for objects that they have on them or with them.
 Make a list in alphabetical order with the names of the objects.
-First group to get a list with all 26 letters represented wins.\n\nIf done as a small group lends itself well to a small team building exercise as the group works together through the alphabet.
+First group to get a list with all 26 letters represented wins.

+If done as a small group lends itself well to a small team building exercise as the group works together through the alphabet.